Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Fixed snowshoes are also a good choice if you’re primarily walking on flat ground where you don’t require a heel lift.
 The type of terrain you plan on walking in and the type of snowshoeing (or running) you intend to do will dictate which type of binding is the right choice for you.

-Snowshoe bindings also feature a variety of strap systems.
-From ratchet straps as found on the Retrospec Drifter, mesh baskets with rubber pull straps found on the Atlas Access Snowshoes, or the fancy Boa closure system found on the Tubbs Wayfinder.
+As you can see, snowshoe bindings have a variety of strap systems.
+From ratchet straps as found on the Retrospec Drifter, mesh baskets with rubber pull straps found on the Atlas Access Snowshoes, or the fancy BOA closure system found on the Tubbs Wayfinder.

 MSR has several different bindings depending on which snowshoe you choose, but all of its bindings are easy to use, intuitive, and recently improved.
-We particularly like the Paradigm binding found on the MSR Revo Explore snowshoes; here’s more information on it.
+We particularly like the Paradigm binding on the MSR Revo Explore snowshoes; here’s more information.

-The Boa closure system and mesh strap design, which are showcased in the MSR Revo Explore, distribute pressure more evenly across your boot, creating a more comfortable fit.
-Ratchet straps are easy to fasten, but could cause some pressure points where they sit across your boot.
+The BOA closure system and mesh strap design, used in the MSR Revo Explore, distribute pressure more evenly across your boot, creating a more comfortable fit.
+Ratchet straps are easy to fasten, but they can create pressure points where they cross your boot.

 Ratchet straps are a quick and easy binding system; (photo/Miya Tsudome)

-The pull webbing and the BOA cable lace bindings both provide a snug and secure fit and a quick and easy in and out of your snowshoes.
+The pull webbing and the BOA cable lace bindings both provide a snug, secure fit and quick, easy in-and-out of your snowshoes.
 (Snowshoes are also made of different materials, but the most common are made of hardened plastic with carbon, steel, or aluminum.)

 Figuring out how to best attach your snowshoes can sometimes be tricky, and it’s recommended to try it inside with warm hands first, as things quickly get harder to do in inches of snow with cold fingers, or while wearing mittens.